MikeHopley/ftl-ships-strategy/index.md

 One sneaky tactic is to board shields, then mind control an enemy in the room.
 Make sure the enemy has space to stay in the room (move a Lanius out while paused, if necessary).
 Defending shields takes top priority, so your Lanius can now attack the system of your choice.
 This can be a good way to rapidly disable enemy weapons.

 Emergency Respirators have little use, but do help you vent more aggressively.
 Venting below 50% oxygen is easy on this ship, and increases the chance enemies will target O2 instead of something that matters.
 With two Lanius and a clone bay, you're pretty safe doing this.

+[Defence drones work well on this ship](https://i.imgur.com/orY9chJ.jpg), as all rooms are well outside the blind spot.
+But you only have one system slot, so probably buy hacking instead.

 ### Balance Mod